 At the end of every 1-on-1 meeting, especially when I get started in a new team, I ask, “Do you have any feedback for me?”
-No one ever has given feedback to the VP of Engineering or Engineering director in their first one-on-one.
+No one ever has given feedback to the VP of Engineering or Engineering Director in their first one-on-one or skip level meeting.
 They say, “No, I'm good.
 Thanks for asking.”

 I keep asking every week, and they keep not giving me feedback.
 It usually takes a month until they realize that I'm not going to stop.
 Then they say something.

 It could be a small feedback or a big one.
 The important thing for me is that they chose to do it, and they felt safe enough to tell me that I screwed something up.
 This is great, and I always thank them.

 I tell them what I want to get done and why it’s important.
 If they say no, I say, “Cool, tell me why,” and they give me their reasons.
 To which I either say, “That makes complete sense.
 I retract my request,” or I say, “That's unreasonable; here's why,” and we have a debate.
 The no may turn to yes, or I may learn new information.

 Saying "no" signals good communication.
 If they’re just jerks and do it because they don't like me, then I have failed as an engineering leader to build rapport around me.
 “No” signals truth coming your way from someone who knows the situation better.

 Sometimes, it’s a drag when you really want something done and no one wants to do it.
 But when everyone says no, you need to understand the reasons behind it.
 When people say no to me, I think, “Great, we’re communicating like regular humans.”